dataiap/dataiap/day2/README.md

 ## Exercise 2:

 Now create a cumulative line graph of Obama and McCain's donations.
+The x-axis should be the donation amount, and the y-axis should be the cumulative donations up to that amount.

 We can see that even though Obama and McCain have some very large contributions, the vast majority of their total donations were from small contributors.
 Also, not only did Obama get more donations, he also received larger donations.

 <img src="ex2_line1.png" width="700" />